yuzhi-wang/CS-555-project/README.md

  ###  :fire: Contribution

  Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.
+ Your name will be listed here:

  1. **Report a bug** <br>
- If you think you have encountered a bug, and I should know about it, feel free to report it [here]() and I will take care of it.
+ If you think you have encountered a bug, and I should know about it, feel free to report it to email on this page and I will take care of it.

  2. **Request a feature** <br>
  You can also request for a feature [here](), and if it will viable, it will be picked for development.